 12 Top-Rated Tourist Attractions in Portsmouth

-Portsmouth owes its importance to the magnificent natural harbor, which since the days of the Spanish Armada, has served as the principal base of the Royal Navy.
+Portsmouth owes its importance to the magnificent natural harbor, which, since the days of the Spanish Armada, has served as the principal base of the Royal Navy.
 Today, Her Majesty's Naval Base, Portsmouth (HMNB Portsmouth) remains the most important naval station in Great Britain.

-Recognizing Portsmouth's strategic importance, the Romans built a fort here, a position later strengthened by Henry II, while Richard II had the site extended by building a fortified palace adjoining the keep.
+Recognizing Portsmouth's strategic importance, the Romans built a fort here, a position later strengthened by Henry II.
+Richard II had the site extended by building a fortified palace adjoining the keep.
 In 1415, Henry V assembled his troops at Portsmouth before setting sail for France.
 But the city came under attack during WWII, when large parts of the town were bombed due to its strategic importance.

-1 HMS Victory
+1. HMS Victory

-A short distance north of the landing stage for ferries to the Isle of Wight, visitors can find the gateway to the old docks and the site of Lord Nelson's famous flagship.
+A short distance north of the landing stage for ferries to the Isle of Wight, in Portsmouth Historic Dockyard, visitors can find the gateway to the old docks and the site of Lord Nelson's famous flagship.
 Built in 1765, the magnificent 197-foot-long HMS Victory - along with its five decks and 104 cannons - has been beautifully restored to its former glory.

-Location: HM Naval Base, Portsmouth
+Location: Main Road, HM Naval Base, Portsmouth

-2 Mary Rose Museum
+2. Mary Rose Museum

 The famed Mary Rose, part of Henry VIII's fleet, is a ship of great historical interest.
 This four-deck vessel with its 91 bronze cannons was built in 1509 and enlarged to 700 tons in 1536.
 In 1545, during a sea battle against the French, it sank just a mile and a quarter from its homeport in the Solent.

 In addition to seeing the formidable hull (now dry and preserved) up close, visitors can spend time exploring displays of some of the more than 26,000 rare artifacts discovered in the wreck, including personal items belonging to the crew, along with musical instruments and tools.

 Address: No 3 Dock, Main Road, HM Naval Base, Portsmouth

-3 HMS Warrior
+3. HMS Warrior